haerien/haerien/README.md

 # Hi there 👋 I'm Emre

-🔬 I'm specializing in building ERP & CRM systems and desktop applications </br>
+🔬 I'm specializing in building desktop applications and ERP & CRM systems </br>
 🌱 Currently diving into **AI Engineering** <br/>
-🤖 Want to learn more about **Robotics** as well
+🤖 Want to learn more about **Microcontrollers** as well

 ---